zuiko21/minimOS/architecture.md

 - **BDOS** (Basic Disk OS)
 - **CCP** (Console Command Processor)

-Please note that unlike the BIOS, which was provided *customised* by the computer's maker, all the remaining components were **generic**, as supplied by Digital Research.
-Of course, other commands or the *application software* was run by temporarily replacing the CCP, as this was a single task, single user OS.
+Unlike the BIOS, which was provided *customised* by the computer's maker, all the remaining components were **generic**, as supplied by Digital Research.
+Of course, other commands or the *application software* were run by temporarily replacing the CCP, as this was a single task, single user OS.
+As soon as the task was completed, the *shell* (CCP) was reloaded and the user was prompted for another command.

 Alas, this scheme is not complete: usally, these components were provided on some kind of mass-storage media (often *diskettes*) that had to be *loaded* into RAM somehow, as no CPU has any means to execute code *directly* from **secondary memory**.
 Thus, a small piece of **ROM** or any other *non-volatile **primary** memory* was needed in order to load and run the Operating System.
 This was often a **bootloader** (generically known as **firmware**) whose main purpose, besides perhaps some initial setup and hardware tests (*POST, Power-On Self Test*) was merely copying those three files in RAM and ordering the CPU to jump at their code.
+Obviously, this firmware was part of the computer maker's package, and had nothing to do with CP/M, save for being designed to boot from such system files.

+Apart from such firmware design, having an **Intel 8080** CPU or compatible (the only one initially supported by CP/M) and at least 16 KiB RAM *starting at address $0*\* (plus some kind of disk drive for the DOS to work on) were the only requisites to any computer maker to have a **CP/M compatible* machine.
+With its notable software base, CP/M was *the* choice for many computers, at least in the office environment.

 Back in the day, the **I/O** capabilites of computers were rather limited: assume a *keyboard*, an *output device* (could be a text CRT screen, but a *teletype* would do) and/or a *printer*, plus some *mass-storage* devices,